 - Target the extracellular matrix to treat cancer

-- Elucidating the role of the ECM in cancer cell invasion and metastasis
+- Elucidate the role of the matrix in cancer cell invasion and metastasis

-- Understanding the role of matrix components in chemotherapy resistance
+- Understand the role of matrix components in chemotherapy resistance

 I am very much a hands on scientist and spend much of my time in the lab.
 Our expertise is in applying physics and engineering to biological systems.
 If you would like to join the group as either a PhD student or postdoc please send me an email.